vrtmrz/obsidian-tagfolder/README.md

 #### Use title

-When you enable this option, the title in the frontmatter or first level one heading will be shown instead of `NAME`.
+When you enable this option, the value in the frontmatter or first level one heading will be shown instead of `NAME`.

+#### Frontmatter path
+Dotted path to retrive title from frontmatter.

+#### Use pinning
+We can pin the tag if we enable this option.
+When this feature is enabled, the pin information is saved in the file set in the next configuration.
+Pinned tags are sorted according to `key` in the frontmatter of `taginfo.md`.

+### Pin information file.
+We can change the name of the file in which pin information is saved.

 #### Order method (Tags)